Soundlover1984/car-rental-project/README.md

 # Technical Details

 The application is developed using React and React Router for routing.
 It uses its own API based on Mockapi.io to manage advertisements.
-The API includes the following fields for each advertisement: id, year, make, model, type, img, description, fuelConsumption, engineSize, accessories, functionalities, rentalPrice, rentalCompany, address, rentalConditions, and mileage.
+The API includes the following fields for each advertisement: id, year, make, model, type, img, description, fuelConsumption, engineSize, accessories, functionalities, rentalPrice, rentalCompany, address, rentalConditions and mileage.

 The application includes the following functionality: